ipspace/netlab/docs/module/evpn.md

 * **evpn.rd**: EVPN Instance route distinguisher (not checked at the moment).
 Default: **bgp.router_id**:**evpn.evi**
 * **evpn.import** and **evpn.export**: Import and export route targets (not checked at the moment).

-EVPN configuration module sets the following default EVI/RD/RT values for [VXLAN-enabled VLANs](vxlan.md#selecting-vxlan-enabled-vlans):
+EVPN configuration module sets the following default EVI/RD/RT values for EVPN-enabled VLANs that are not part of a bundle service:

 * **evpn.evi**: `vlan-id`
 * **evpn.rd**: `router-id:evi` (according to Section 7.9 of RFC 7432 as the **evpn.evi** is set to **vlan.id**)